mosfet1kg/ncloud/docs/compute/serverinstance/serverinstance-01.md

 ---

 ## `rebuildServer`, action `changeServerInstanceSpec`
-Rebuilds the specified server with options
+Rebuilds the specified server with options.
 This method only works for the stopped VMs.
 You may as well call `startServer` method to make the VM working because it keeps its STOPPED status after `rebuildServer` method executed.